citelao/sensible/_coffee_shop/6-traditional.md

 ## Scalable hacking

-On the other hand, scalable hacking might be really scary.
+On the other hand, scalable hacking might be the real threat.
 Hackers could theoretically target every person all the time (given the right automatic hacking tools).

 In fact, aren't there tons of new security vulnerabilities every day?
 Aren't there tons of automatic hacking tools?

 That is true!
 We learn about new bugs, new exploits, and new backdoors all the time.
 There are podcasts about it.
 In fact, two 2018 papers revealed theoretical attacks that exposed everything on almost *every* computer from the last 20 years---Spectre and Meltdown<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Affected_hardware, clean up this stat-->.

+And there are hackers that automatically scan computers on the Internet for vulnerabilities, looking for easy targets<!-- cite How Vulnerable Are Unprotected Machines on the Internet? and current survival time stats https://isc.sans.edu/survivaltime.html -->.

-It turns out that computer companies know about these exploits, too.
+But it turns out that computer companies know about these exploits, too.
+And they know about automatic scanners.

 And it turns out that computer companies today proactively defend against these attacks---if your software is up to date, you should be protected.

-This wasn't the case in 2004.
+## Scalable hacking: in 2004

+To really understand the state of scalable hacking today, it helps to look back to 2004.

+Things were not as good back then.

 In 2004, the Internet Storm Center stated that an unpatched Windows XP machine would be infected [within 20 minutes](https://www.theregister.co.uk/2004/08/19/infected_in20_minutes/) of being connected to the Internet<!-- also InfoSec Handlers Diary Blog - Survival Time on the Internet -->---automatically.
 This is easy to believe.
 Windows XP: